-- Create a selection (or multiple selections) for all the objects we'll use.
-It's easier to create a selection for each fabric/object (a selection for a sofa and another for the curtains, for example).
+- Create a selection (or multiple selections) for all the objects we will use.
+It is easier to create a selection for each fabric/object (a selection for a sofa and another for the curtains, for example).

-- Duplicate the layer twice and hide the top layer, for now, we'll be working on the middle layer.
+- Duplicate the layer twice and hide the top layer, for now, we will be working on the middle layer.

 - Load the selection and use the filter Blur | Median blur (Desenfocar | Media).
 This will fill all our selections with the median color of the selection.
 If we have different objects (sofas, curtains, etc.) with different colors, we should select and blur each object independently.

 - Show and select the top layer.
 Open the menu Image | Apply image.
 Select the blurred layer on Layer and Subtract (Restart) on Blending mode.

 For 8-bit images, the values for Scale and Offset are 2 / 128.
 For 16-bit images, we have to select Add as blending mode and 2 / 0 as Scale and Offset.

 - When we click Ok, it will create a light and shadow layer.
 If we change the blending mode to Linear light, we will be able to see how it mixes with the blurred layer.
 To delete any remaining color on this layer and transfer it properly to a channel, we can open the menu Image | Hue / Saturation and set Saturation at 0.
 If the shadows look too light, we can increase the contrast with Image | Light / Contrast until we are satisfied.